Clxms-Y/salc1-meteor-addon/README.md

 Automaticaly does Salc1 Dupe

 ### How to use:
-- Clone this project
+- Clone this project or Download the ZIP
-- Use this template to create new modules/commands
 - Run the mod with Meteor.